Sean Maguire: Career

 Maguire played one of the main characters, Donovan Brink, on the television series Eve.
 He starred in the CBS sitcom The Class, playing gay character Kyle Lendo, but the show was cancelled in May 2007.
 He completed filming in 2006–2007 for an American comedy film LA Blues playing a character called Jack Davis.

-Maguire's film Meet the Spartans went to No. 1 in the US box office chart in 2008 and he starred in Mr Eleven on ITV1 in autumn 2008.
+Maguire's film Meet the Spartans went to No. 1 in the US box office chart in 2008, and he starred in Mr Eleven on ITV1 in autumn 2008.
 Maguire also signed on to a guest spot in Cupid for ABC portraying an Irish musician.

 Maguire played the lead role in Kröd Mändoon and the Flaming Sword of Fire, a comedy fantasy series in which he plays a "sensitive, but clueless freedom fighter".
 The show premiered in the United States on Comedy Central on 9 April 2009, in Canada on Citytv on 8 June, and in the United Kingdom on BBC Two on 11 June.

 In the third season of ABC's Once Upon a Time, Maguire joined the show as Robin Hood, taking over the role from Tom Ellis.
 After recurring for two seasons, he was promoted to a series regular in June 2015, right before the start of the show's fifth season.

-In 2023 Maguire recurred in 6th season of CBS’s S.W.A.T alongside Shemar Moore, playing Joe.
+In 2023, Maguire appeared in the sixth season of CBS's S.W.A.T alongside Shemar Moore, playing Joe.